-- Draw blood to test for pancreatic enzymes.
+- Draw blood to test for pancreatic enzyme levels.

-- Order an ultrasound, CT and/or MR scan of the abdomen, an endoscopic ultrasound or other test to determine the degree of pancreas damage.
+- Order an X-ray or other imaging test to determine the degree of pancreas damage.

-- If the cause of acute pancreatitis is gallstones, you may have to have your gallbladder removed to prevent further attacks.
+- If the cause of acute pancreatitis is gallstones, you will typically be advised to have your gallbladder removed to prevent further attacks.

-- If the bile duct is found to be enlarged, you may need an ERCP to drain it.
-An ERCP is a way your doctor can examine your pancreas, pancreatic duct, the bile ducts, and/or the sphincter of Oddi.
-It involves passage of a long, narrow tube with a light and a camera at the end called an endoscope, through your mouth into your esophagus, stomach, and to the beginning of the small intestine.
-There, the endoscope is used to put x-ray contrast dye into the bile and pancreas ducts to look for gallstones or other blockages.
+- If the bile duct is found to be enlarged, you may need a procedure called ERCP to drain it.
+An ERCP is a way your doctor can examine your pancreas, pancreatic duct, the bile ducts and/or the sphincter of Oddi (the muscle that controls the flow of pancreatic juices and bile into the intestine).
 In severe cases, surgery will be required to drain the pancreatic duct or to remove part of the pancreas.

-- Your doctor will also likely give you dietary guidelines to follow in order to reduce the amount of fats you eat, since your body has trouble digesting these substances.
+- Your doctor will give you dietary guidelines to follow in order to reduce the amount of fats you eat, since your body has trouble digesting these substances.

 - If you drink alcohol, you need to stop drinking.

-- If you have a pancreatic pseudocyst, it may need to be drained by an endoscopic, radiological or surgical procedure.
+- If you have a pancreatic pseudocyst, it may need to be drained.

-While pancreatitis is still not fully understood, there are some steps you can take to prevent pancreatitis from occurring again:
+While pancreatitis is still not fully understood, there are some steps you can take to prevent it from occurring again:

 - If the cause is gallstones and your gallbladder has not been removed, avoid fatty and greasy foods, such as butter and fried eggs.